richan-fongdasen/turso-laravel/README.md

 The driver supports the embedded replica feature.
 If you're unfamiliar with this feature, refer to the [Turso embedded replica article](https://turso.tech/blog/introducing-embedded-replicas-deploy-turso-anywhere-2085aa0dc242) for more information.

-> If you're using Turso CLI to run the local Turso database server, there is no need to set the `DB_REPLICA` environment variable.
-The sync script does not work with the local Turso database server.

 ### Running the sync script from artisan command

 Run the sync script manually using the following Artisan command: